How to Set up a Cryptocurrency Wallet in NZ

 Desktop wallets are ideal for storing medium to large amounts of coins, short or long term.

-Recommended – Exodus is a perfect wallet for crypto newcomers, regardless of how little or much coin you’re holding.
+Recommended – Exodus is a perfect wallet for crypto newcomers, regardless of how little or much coin / NZD value you plan on holding.

 Note – the size and value of your crypto stash is measured by your own perception. $200 might be a fortune to you and small amount to someone else.
 All three wallets above are known to be extremely safe and trusted.
 The security of your wallet ultimately comes down to how you backup your private keys and phrase.

-Used by tens of thousands of Kiwis across NZ, Exodus is a highly popular crypto wallet choice for first time Bitcoin and cryptocurrency users.
+Used by tens of thousands of Kiwis, Exodus is a highly popular NZ crypto wallet choice for first time Bitcoin, Ethereum, Monero and other cryptocurrency users.
+It’s where we started 6 years ago, and has served us valiantly until this very day.

 Exodus wallet is free, easy to use, and provides an extremely sleek interface and user experience.